-How to Incorporate Video into Your Social Media Marketing Strategy
+How to Incorporate Video Advertising into Your Social Media Marketing Strategy

-From the revolutionary Tasty videos to the recent roll-out of Instagram TV, video as a social media marketing tactic has become, “the new black.”
-The mad rush of businesses incorporating videos into their digital marketing and advertising strategies may have you in a panic, but before you dump a ton of dollars into video production, first take a step back.
+From the revolutionary Tasty videos to the recent roll-out of Instagram TV (IGTV), video as a social media marketing tactic has become, “the new black.”
+The mad rush of businesses incorporating video advertising into their digital marketing and advertising strategies may have you in a panic, but before you dump a ton of dollars into video advertising production, take a step back.
 It’s best to approach social video marketing with a cool and collected mentality.
-Dive into these tips to determine how you can incorporate video into your digital strategy.
+Dive into these tips to determine how you can incorporate video advertising into your digital strategy.

 1. Know your audience

 Make sure your visuals compliment post copy.
-For example, if you are promoting a blog post about technology trends, a cat picture probably isn’t the best idea.
+For example, if you are promoting a blog post about technology trends, a cat picture for the header image probably isn’t the best idea.
 When the post copy and visual element are related, it ensures success and avoids confusion in the long-run.

 2. Images should still have a place in your heart—and on your feed

-The heavy focus on video these days almost makes still images seem like the MySpace of content— outdated and obsolete.
+The heavy focus on video these days almost makes still images seem like the MySpace of content—outdated and obsolete.
 Know that not everything on your feed needs to be video.
-Still images play an important role when it comes to visual communication.
-In order to create a balanced strategy, it is important to recognize that some content lends itself to video, while other content is more enticing with the use of an enhanced image.
+Still images also play an important role when it comes to visual communication.
+In order to create a balanced strategy, it is important to recognize that some content lends itself to video advertising, while other content is more enticing with the use of an enhanced image.
 Informational videos are a great way to promote new products, features, or services by highlighting value points in a concise and entertaining way.
-However, using an image to promote an upcoming event or program can be just as successful.
+However, using an image to promote an upcoming event or program can also be successful.

 3. Test, test again, and keep testing

-The rise of social video marketing has encouraged many businesses to incorporate videos into their social strategy, but how do you know if it’s right for you?
+The rise of digital video advertising has encouraged many businesses to incorporate videos into their social strategy, but how do you know if it’s right for you?

 The answer?
 Tracking and testing.

 A/B testing content on social platforms is an ongoing process in any marketing initiative.
-Before putting a big budget towards video production, take it slow.
+Remember to take it slow, before putting a big budget towards video production.

 Here are a few A/B testing suggestions to get you started: